antirez/disque/README.md

 * NEEDJOBS(queue,count): The sender asks the receiver to obtain messages for a given queue, possibly *count* messages, but this is only an hit for congestion control and messages optimization, the receiver is free to reply with whatever number of messages.
 NEEDJOBS messages are delivered in two ways: broadcasted to every node in the cluster from time to time, in order to discover new source nodes for a given queue, or more often, to a set of nodes that recently replies with jobs for a given queue.
 This latter mechanism is called an *ad hoc* delivery, and is possible since every node remembers for some time the set of nodes that were recent providers of messages for a given queue.
 In both cases, NEEDJOBS messages are delivered with exponential delays, with the exception of queues that drop to zero-messages and have a positive recent import rate, in this case an ad hoc NEEDJOBS delivery is performed regardless of the last time the message was delivered in order to allow a continuous stream of messages under load.

 * YOURJOBS(array of messages): The reply to NEEDJOBS.
 An array of serialized jobs, usually all about the same queue (but future optimization may allow to send different jobs from different queues).
 Jobs into YOURJOBS replies are extracted from the local queue, and queued at the receiver node's queue with the same name.
-So even messages with a retry set to 0 (at most once delivery) still guarantee the safety rule since a given message may be in the source node, in the wire, or already received in the destination node.
+So even messages with a retry set to 0 (at most once delivery) still guarantee the safety rule since a given message may be in the source node, on the wire, or already received in the destination node.
 If a YOURJOBS message is lost, at least once delivery jobs will be re-queued later when the retry time is reached.

 Disque state machine
 ---